JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

     foo     bar	    1
     baz	    qux	    2

-Even in the shell that's a rather difficult value to pass, requiring command interpolation and quotes:
+A tab character is a rather difficult value to pass in the shell, requiring command interpolation and quotes:

     bash-3.2$ join -t"$(printf '\t')" a.tsv b.tsv
     foo	    bar	    1